UCI-GREGoR/wgs-calling/quickstart.md

 - Clone repo from the github repo `wgs-pipeline`.
 - Checkout latest release version.
 - Update configuration for run in `config/config.yaml`:
     - choose a run mode in `behaviors/outcome`.
-Options are `fastqc`, `alignment`, `calling`, and `release`.
+        - options are `fastqc`, `alignment`, `calling`, and `release`.
-      For most runs, setting this first to `calling` is appropriate, as it will hopefully flag any issues with the data and provide a point where the user can inspect QC results before proceeding.
-Once the run has completed to the user's satisfaction, set this to `release` and rerun, and it will prepare a data export (cram and crai for alignments; vcf.gz and tbi for SNV and SV calls; and checksums) and send it to one of the configured export locations (see below).
-Alternatively, you can set this to `release` from the start and live on the edge.
+        - For most runs, setting this first to `calling` is appropriate, as it will hopefully flag any issues with the data and provide a point where the user can inspect QC results before proceeding.
+        - once the calling run has completed to the user's satisfaction, set this to `release` and rerun, and it will prepare a data export (cram and crai for alignments; vcf.gz and tbi for SNV and SV calls;
+          and checksums) and send it to one of the configured export locations (see below).
+        - alternatively, you can set this to `release` from the start and live on the edge.
     - for most analyses, you will need to adjust the following, but only if their functionality is required:
         - `behaviors/import-s3/profile-name`: name of aws-cli profile in environment, for accessing remote s3 input fastqs.
           If you have local fastqs, this is not required.
 Remote fastqs are detected as having `s3://` prefixes